totalspectrum/spin2cpp/doc/c.md

 x.incval();
 ```

 In C++ mode (that is, if the file being compiled has an extension like `.cpp` or `.cc`) then the keyword `class` may be used instead of `struct`.
-At the moment `class` and `struct` are treated identically, although eventually they will have different defaults for whether members are public or private.
+The two are the same, except that the default for `class` is for variables and methods to be private rather than public.

-The keywords `public` and `private` are recognized by the parser, but currently do nothing (all members are public).
+Note that FlexC does not automatically create typedefs for classes, unlike real C++.

 ### External Classes (e.g. Spin Objects)